 Male Narcissistic Relationship Patterns

-Male narcissists often display the same behavior patterns in relationships as female narcissists.
+Male narcissists often display the same narcissistic patterns in relationships as female narcissists.
 For example, they may be controlling, manipulative, lacking empathy, and preoccupied with themselves.

 However, male narcissists may also be more prone to physical violence and aggression than female narcissists.
 They may use physical abuse, threats, and intimidation to control their partner.

-In addition, male narcissists may be more demanding in terms of sex and maybe unfaithful in their relationships.
+In addition, male narcissistic relationship pattern may be more demanding in terms of sex and maybe unfaithful in their relationships.
 They might also be less willing to take responsibility for their behavior or admit when they are wrong.

 Want to know how you can make him fall head over heels in love with you?
 Here are some Simple tips that will do the trick and make him crave you like crazy!